|

 When I used to get my annual review at my old job, if I received a bonus I'd buy myself something to celebrate.
 One year I bought a Brahmin bag, one year I booked a trip to the beach, one year I pampered myself at a spa.
 It was a way to congratulate myself for a job well done, a year of hard work.

-Bloggers often celebrate a big campaign or a milestone in their career with a similar purchase.
+Bloggers often celebrate a major campaign or a career milestone with a similar purchase.
 Many of us have seen the blogger who suddenly owns a Chanel bag or a pair of Gucci loafers.
-To get those achievements in blogging also takes a lot of work – pitching, rejection, calls, meetings, creative ideas, collaboration, editing, and more editing.
+Achieving success in blogging also requires a lot of work, including pitching, rejection, calls, meetings, generating creative ideas, collaboration, editing, and more editing.
 So much work can go into a single blog post or photo on Instagram that most will scroll right past.

 I decided instead of a designer bag to buy myself The Wing.